My Basic Phyllo Dough

 For the dough:

 - Place the flour into a large bowl.
-In the center, make a small well (like making fresh pasta) and pour in 2 – 3 tbsp (30 – 45 ml) of olive oil and 2 – 3 tbsp (30 – 45 ml) of raki.
-I say 2 – 3, meaning 2 = generous and overflowing, and 3 = sharply measured.
-There won’t be a big difference but don’t go over 3 or your dough may be too oily and wet.
+In the center, make a small well (like making fresh pasta) and pour in 3 tbsp (45 ml) of olive oil and 3 tbsp (45 ml) of raki.

-- Mix with a spoon until the wet ingredients are incorporated, and then start adding water a little bit at a time.
+- Mix with a spoon until the wet ingredients are incorporated, and then start adding room temperature water a little bit at a time but you probably won’t need more than 1/4 c.
 As the dough starts to come together, ditch the spoon and start combining and kneading with your hands.
 Keep adding a little water and kneading until the dough is fully combined and smooth.
 It should be a little sticky but not overly wet or too sticky.
 If you want, you can turn out the dough onto a flat surface to continue kneading.
 Knead the dough until smooth, do not overwork.
 Wrap in plastic wrap so it does not dry, and set aside for at least 20 minutes to rest.

 Rolling out the dough: